edoardocattapan/ardo.github.io/_posts/2020-06-14-fata-viam-invenient.md

 To say that *fate finds the way* is not to say that the future is already written or that it is just a matter of letting the timer of the present steadily slide forward and things will be as they were always meant to be anyway.

 *Fate finds the way* means that things (actions, events) have consequences, and that those consequences are surely set to come.

+*"We are driven by fate and must yield to fate.
+No anxious fretting can alter the threads from that commanding spindle.”* - Seneca

-Do what you want and you will be rewarded with your consequences, set to come in their ways.
+Do what you may and you are rewarded with the consequences: arriving your way and set to come in their ways.
 What those consequences are depends on both the **choices** one makes and the **necessities** one is faced with.

 As well as to the power of destiny, the phrase really speaks to the power of choosing and accepting what is necessary.